reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_01.md

     ![advanced-and-apply](./Images/ws/fabriccapacity.png)

-## Exercise 2 : Create a Lakehouse and upload files.
+## Exercise 2 : Create a Lakehouse and upload files

-## Task 2.1 : Create a lakehouse.
+## Task 2.1 : Create a lakehouse

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.